tharhtetsan/tharhtetsan/README.md

 ## Hi there 👋

-I'm **Thar Htet San** , a AI Team Leader from [CloudSource, Inc. ](https://www.cloudsource.co.jp/)I am currently leading a research Team and I have 4+ experience in AI/ML solution.
-I love in creating image processing and MLOps solutions.
-When my free time, I teach AI/ML in AI-Nation.
+I'm **Thar Htet San** , an Artificial Intelligence Engineer with 5+ years of experience in Software Engineering, MLOps, and Technical Instruction, I bring a wealth of expertise to the table.
+Beyond my professional endeavors, I'm passionate about sharing knowledge and empowering others through teaching AI/ML at AI-Nation.

   - 🌱 I’m currently learning AI/RL .
   - 👯 I’m looking to collaborate on Streaming AI Application.